LedgerHQ/ragger/doc/glossary.rst

      `on GitHub <https://github.com/ledgerhq/speculos>`__.

-     It is composed of the emulator itself, and a HTTP client-server module allowing to easily communicate with said emulator.
+     It is composed of the emulator itself, and a HTTP client-server module allowing to easily control and communicate with said emulator.